yousry943/empty-admin/README.md

-you can create role and Permission via Gui it really easy to use. the GUI base on [Spatie Permission](https://spatie.be/docs/laravel-permission/v3/installation-laravel) . so its works like same as spaite permission's documentation says. but `Lara Starter` has some own command alongside it.
+you can create role and Permission via Gui it really easy to use. the GUI base on [Spatie Permission](https://spatie.be/docs/laravel-permission/v3/installation-laravel) . so its works like same as spaite permission's documentation says. but `` has some own command alongside it.
 Let's see some basic handy commands.

 ---